Important Digital marketing Terms

 Outbound Link – A link on a webpage that points to a webpage on a different site.

-Panda – The Google Panda update & penalty was introduced in February 2011 targeting low quality sites and duplicate content.
+Panda – The Google Panda update & penalty was introduced in February 2011 targeting low-quality sites and duplicate content.
+You must know about Panda because it is Important Digital marketing Terms

-PHP – A programming language also known as Hypertext Preproccesor and is usually used to serve dynamic content and interactions with databases.
+PHP – A programming language also known as Hypertext Preprocessor and is usually used to serve dynamic content and interactions with databases.

-Reciprocal Link – When you link to a webpage and they return the favour by linking back.
+Reciprocal Link – When you link to a webpage and they return the favor by linking back.

 Redirect – When you redirect a user from one webpage to another.